 (b) Amounts Due.
 On each Business Day, you must pay the total outstanding balance on your Program Account, which will include any amounts due for Charges made with your Cards and any fees, penalties, finance charges, and other amounts incurred through use of your Cards or posted to your Program Account (collectively, the “Amounts Due”).
 The Amounts Due include all Charges made by any person, regardless of whether a Card is physically presented for a Charge.
 You will pay us the Amounts Due, regardless of how they were incurred, for what they were incurred (including if they were incurred for a purpose not permitted under this Agreement), or who has incurred them.
 The Amounts Due and date on which the Amounts Due must be paid will be reflected on the Account Statement made available to you through the Dashboard.
 You agree to pay the Amounts Due in U.S. Dollars no later than the stated payment date.

 (c) Method of Payment.
 You may pay the Amounts Due from any financial account (including your Asset Account).
 We will give you the option of authorizing us to debit automatically the Amounts Due from your Asset Account on each Business Day.
 If you would like to pay Amounts Due from an alternate payment source, please contact us.
-If you choose to have us automatically debit the Amounts Due from your Asset Account on each Business Day, you hereby authorize us to initiate a debit from your Asset Account to pay the Amounts Due on each Business Day.
+Unless you contact us to provide an alternate payment source, we will automatically debit the Amounts Due from your Asset Account on each Business Day and you hereby authorize us to initiate a debit from your Asset Account to pay the Amounts Due on each Business Day.
 If we are unable to successfully debit the Asset Account, or if we are notified that the Asset Account has insufficient funds to complete the debit, you hereby direct us to re-attempt to debit the Asset Account up to two additional times.
 You agree that we will have no liability if we cannot successfully debit the Asset Account or if the Asset Account has insufficient funds when we attempt (or re-attempt) to debit it.
 If we cannot successfully debit the Asset Account, or if the Asset Account has insufficient funds, you authorize us to debit any other Asset Account connected to your Program Account or other accounts held by you with Stripe, setoff funds you owe us from any future deposits to the Asset Account to the extent not prohibited by applicable Law, or take any action described in this Agreement or the Stripe Services Agreement.
 The exact time we debit the Asset Account for the Amounts Due may vary.
 If we are unable to successfully debit any of the foregoing accounts and fully satisfy Amounts Due when owed, we may suspend your ability to make any further Charges on any Cards in our sole discretion.
 Furthermore, you may be assessed returned payment fees related to any insufficient funds transaction.